 As briefly discussed in the transfer section, it is important to prepare a clean workstation to use while working with born-digital material.
 ‘Clean’ in this case means that it is isolated from potential sources of harm by being regularly scanned for viruses.

 Before you start, your workstation should be installed with all of the hardware peripherals and software you will need for pre-ingest procedures and scanned for viruses again.
 Different institutions have different needs when it comes to how powerful and versatile their workstations need to be.
 For example, disk images may take up a lot of space because they are always the size of the entire capacity of the original disk.
-If you know that you are going to be creating a large number of disk images, the workstation you use should have access to enough storage space to house them all.
+If you know that you are going to be creating a large number of disk images, the workstation you use should have access to enough storage space to house the ones you are working on.
 See this page’s Resources section for additional guidance on building a forensic workstation.

 You should continue to regularly monitor the fixity of your files by re-validating their checksums, as any work you do on the files has a chance of unintentionally altering them.
 Additionally, if they are altered, regularly tracking checksums can give you an idea of which process is causing the changes.